Four-Year Prospective Student-Athletes

 No NLI or offer of financial aid will be issued unless an Academic Evaluation form is reviewed by admissions and returned to the Associate Director of Athletics.

 Prospects must also be both registered with the NCAA Eligibility Center and have completed the Amateurism Questionnaire prior to the issuance of an NLI.

 All Coaches' Request Forms must be completely filled out and signed before being submitted to the Compliance Office.
-All signed National Letter of Intent forms, along with signed grant-in-aid forms, should be returned to the Assistant Coordinator of Academic Achievement for review before being sent to the Conference Office.
+All signed National Letter of Intent forms, along with signed grant-in-aid forms, should be returned to the Assistant Director of Compliance for review before being sent to the Conference Office.
 Improperly completed forms will be returned to the coach for completion.
-Failure to have a fully signed and completed National Letter delivered to the Big West Office within 21 days of the final signature will render the form null and void.
+Failure to have a fully signed and completed National Letter delivered to the West Coast Conference Office within 14 days of the final signature will render the form null and void.

 Coaches should be familiar with all National Letter regulations and procedures, including: